4ndrs/PureMPV/README.md

 # PureMPV

 Script to get the timestamps, cropping coordinates, and file path of the playing video, for ffmpeg, all from within mpv.
-Additional encoding capabilities are also possible through an external utility, see [PureWebM](#purewebm) below.

 ## Installation
 The script currently only supports Linux, and depends on xclip/wl-clipboard to copy the data to the primary/clipboard selections.
 To install, change directory to your mpv scripts folder, and git clone this repository.
 An appropriate folder will be created: